Q. What makes you think *you* know the answers?

 For what it's worth, my background in Taekwondo is as a student of first GM Yong Chin Pak at Iowa State University starting in 1988, then Master Yon Sun Kim in Garland Texas for about 5 years, and ever since then GM Sun Hee-Sup Lee in Plano.

 My complete martial arts background is on the MA Resume page.
 Most of these questions involve differing views of history.
 To me this is all pretty unimportant.
 One, both Hapkido and Taekwondo are martial arts that have changed and continue to change with the times.
 Two, the term 'art' in martial art implies creativity and individual expression.
 Every instructor teaches a little bit differently, and every student will find certain techniques just workbetter for them than others, so every martial art becomes an individual martial art.
 I can teach you my interpretation of Hapkidoand/or Taekwondo, but I encourage you to use that as a base and eventuallydevelop your own interpretation.
 What matters is that you train to meet your goals, not who created that particular method of training.
 I have capitalized family names and used the Western approach of placing them last; you'll often see them reversed.
-David N. Beck, Richardson Texas
+David N. Beck, Plano Texas

 Q. What is the difference between Taekwondo and Hapkido?